 3. An even stronger warning about offenses was given by Jesus in Luke 17:1.
 “Things that cause people to stumble are bound to come, but woe to anyone through whom they come.”
 God takes it very seriously when someone causes an unbeliever or baby Christian to turn away from truth and violate his or her conscience, and we should take it seriously, too.
 God holds us responsible to limit our own freedom in order not to cause others to stumble as they make their way toward Jesus.
 So the obvious question to ask ourselves is this: might my taking in an opposite-sex roommate limit my effectiveness as a Christian witness?

 4. First Thessalonians 5:22 says, “Abstain from all appearance of evil” (KJV).
 Some translations use the word form or kind rather than appearance, but the basic meaning of the verse is the same.
 This is a warning to avoid evil altogether.
-Being aware of our witness to the world and of our duty to support fellow believers, we stay far away from anything that even looks sinful.
+Being aware of our witness to the world and of our duty to support fellow believers, we stay far away from anything that could lead us or others to sin.
 Suppose a person is walking along the very edge of the Grand Canyon, assuming that he will not fall over the side.
 But that assumption is foolish because it’s based upon factors outside his control, such as wind gusts, shoe malfunctions, dizziness, and rock slides.
 First Thessalonians 5:22 instructs us to keep far away from the edge of the canyon so that we won’t be toppled by factors outside our experience or expectation.
 We should be aware of our own tendencies toward sin.
 Rather than flirting with what could lead us into sin, we should take preventative measures to avoid sin.
 Questions we should ask are, is there anything about living as opposite-sex roommates that has the appearance of evil?
 Will people who do not know us well assume that we are living in sexual sin—and will that hinder our witness?

 For those who profess faith in Christ, lifestyle decisions often illustrate the validity of that profession.
 Culture speaks with a loud voice, but it always has.
 Believers hear the voices of Culture and Reason and Expediency, but they are more attuned to the voice of God in their lives.
 Jesus has called us out of the culture, to live extraordinary lives filled with surrender, struggle, and self-sacrifice (Matthew 10:34–39; Romans 12:1–2).
 When we ask Him to rule our lives, then everything we do must pass His inspection.
 He does not settle for simply getting a vote in our decisions.
 Lordship is not a democracy.
 He is either Lord, or we are (Luke 16:13).
 When faced with ambiguous situations, we can still find answers in His Word if we truly want to find them.